tejada7/Java-Certification/OCP_Java21.md

 ### Java basic reminders

-- method's **local variables** are also known as _automatic variables_ because they cease to exist as soon as the execution of the block in which they were defined completes
+- method **local variables** are also known as _automatic variables_ because they cease to exist as soon as the execution of the block in which they were defined completes

 ```java
 public void foo() {
     var i = 1; // automatic variable